lzygenomics/SONAR/README.md

 ## Run SONAR

-1. Install the dependence
+1. Install the dependence (pay attention that you need to install the **MATLAB**)

 2. Install SONAR

-3. Download the SONAR files: **Follow the Example/SONAR-entrance.Rmd** IS ALL YOU NEED
+3. Download the SONAR files (This **files structure** will help you run on the custom data)

+4. Open **Example/SONAR-entrance.Rmd** , you could run and get the example results.

+For running the custom dataset, you could modify the data preparation stage in **Example/SONAR-entrance.Rmd** with the same format, and substitude the single cell data and spatial data in this files structure

 ## Files Annotation